Adaptive Parameterization of Deep Learning Models for Federated Learning: Introduction

 Machine learning generates models for specific problems by resolving an optimization problem.
-This is usually achieved by a single system hapaving access to a large dataset.
+This is usually achieved by a single system having access to a large dataset.
 With increasing amounts of data available, the effectiveness of machine learning methods improves as well.
 However, at the same time, requirements for computational power in a single computing infrastructure are rising alongside~\cite{Bianco2018benchmark}.
-In addition, privacy concerns emerge and data regulations increase.
-Therefore collecting the dataset to a single entity becomes more problematic.
-Hence, training machine learning in a centralized setting is facing many challenges making the solution less feasible, leading to other solutions entering the field.
+Emerging privacy concerns and rising data regulations put additional burdens on centralised data collection and make it more problematic.
+Hence, training machine learning models in a centralized setting faces many challenges making the solution less feasible, leading to other solutions entering the field.
 One of these solutions is to train the deep learning model through federated learning (FL) \cite{fedavg}.

 FL can be used in different scenarios ranging from edge devices~\cite{edgeDevices} and smartphones~\cite{SmartphoneFL} to healthcare informatics~\cite{healthcareinformatics}.
-The core idea in FL is decentralized machine learning where one trains a model at several edge devices and aggregates the resulting locally trained models.
-This means no distribution of data between devices.
+The core idea in FL is decentralized machine learning where one trains a model at several client (edge) devices and aggregates the resulting locally trained models.
+This means no exchange of data between devices.
 Most FL algorithms rely on an iterative process of decentralized learning, which is illustrated in Figure \ref{fig:FLIllustration}.
 In each communication round, participating clients receive a global model, train it on local data and send it back to a coordinating server.
 The created federated model, integrating the shared individual models, is distributed among the participants at the end of the communication round.
-Some algorithms aim to learn the global model through a single communication round, this is refered to as one-shot federated learning~\cite{oneshotfl}.
-We do not examine the use of adapters in one-shot scenarios.

-FL can be categorised into multiple scenarios \cite{FLsurveyAdvancesAndOpenProblems}.
-We focus on two definitions in this work, namely cross-device and cross-silo FL.
-In cross-device FL the data is often split among many participating clients.
-This is often done with a large number of embedded devices with limited resources and computational power.
-Usually, a smaller model is employed to allow for suitable training on the device.
-Finally, in cross-device settings, it is common to expect that only a fraction of clients report in during communication rounds.

-In contrast, cross-silo FL has less resource and computational restrictions as well as fewer clients.
-In such a case, each client usually has more data and a lot more processing power.
-Cross-silo FL is usually considered without client instability and failure to report in, allowing all clients to participate in each communication round.
-The number of clients in each setting varies.
-The authors of \cite{FLsurveyAdvancesAndOpenProblems} defines cross-silo to have between 2-100 and cross-device up to $10^{10}$.